 - Next you need to ensure you have access to the module by scrolling down the page following activation and ensuring your admin role group (usually Full Administator) has the checkbox ticked in the Access Control permissions for it.

 - Now navigate to Addons > Bulk Pricing Updater to actually access the addon module

 - This is where you can then set your criteria and perform the pricing update.
 This should be done as follows:

-- Next select the statuses you want to apply the change to, just Pending and Active statuses are what we recomend as Expired and Cancelled domains won't be billed again
+- Next select the statuses you want to apply the change to, just Pending, Pending Transfer and Active statuses are what we recommend as Expired and Cancelled domains won't be billed again

-- Next it's onto selecting the Billing Cycles you want to apply the change to.
-Don't make the mistake of selecting Annually or Biennially here, those are product billing cycles, instead you're looking for the "Domain" related terms which are a bit further down the list - Domain: 1 Year, Domain: 2 Years, etc...
+- Next it's onto selecting the Registration Period you want to apply the change to.
+1 Year, 2 Years, etc...
 You will need to run an update for each pricing term you offer.

 - The next 2 fields are optional - they are currency and current price.
 If you run multiple currencies then you would need to do a separate update request for each currency, and if you have certain clients on older or special pricing, you can use the current price field to restrict a change to only users with a specific current price, thus allowing you to keep the users on different pricing

 - Finally you will also be asked to provide either a New Price to assign matching items to, or an amount to Increase Existing Prices By.
 You should only ever specify one or the other of these - never both.

 - Step 3 - Review - This step provides a summary of your criteria and the change that will be made and asks you to confirm everything is correct.

 - Once you proceed, the action cannot be undone, so be sure to check the proposed changes and criteria.